skyprince999/100-Days-Of-ML/README.md

 ## End-Of-Date 31st December 2020

-- Last day of the year and completed around 45% of the expected number of days!
-Frankly an average performance!
+- Last day of the year and completed slightly more than ~40% of the expected number of days!
+Frankly an average performance! :)

-- But still some highlights of the year
+- But still few highlights of the year
    + Did some exciting work with CoronaWhy and set up a pipeline for mining Covid related tweets
-   + Won a Kaggle Competition (Covid 19)
+   + Won a Kaggle Competition (Covid 19 Dataset)
    + Won Sentinel Hub Picterra Custom Script competition
    + Top 5% of Kaggle competitors (Kaggle Expert 3x)
-   + Made 4PRs (3 merged, one in review) to the HuggingFace Datasets library
+   + Became an Open Source contributor (LOL!) by pushing 4PRs (3 merged, one in review) to the HuggingFace Datasets library